Graduation

 Location: Pierre Elliott Trudeau High School Gymnasium

-Graduates will be asked to pick up their two complimentary tickets for guests, and your graduation cap, gown and stole.
+Graduates are asked to pick up their two complimentary tickets for guests, and their graduation cap, gown and stole on Thursday, June 4 during Blazers' Bash.

 1. Must be a graduating student at PETHS.